tihonovgena/Portfolio/README.md

 Version: 1.0

 The Player Action Binder offers a streamlined method to associate player actions with InputActions across different pawns.
 It eliminates the need to write bindings directly in your C++ code or clutter your pawn classes with numerous nodes.
-You can create objects for each action you wish to implement, such as Move, Jump, Open Menu, Enter Vehicle, and more.
+You can create objects for each action you wish to implement, such as Move, Jump, Open Menu, Enter Vehicle, and more

 [Available on Fab](https://www.fab.com/listings/ea2337e2-6dd0-41fb-be13-6ae30b16ddc8)